 Some applications require the regulator to remain off until the input voltage reaches a predetermined voltage.
-Figure 26 shows an undervoltage lockout circuit for a buck configuration, while Figure 27 and Figure 28 are for the inverting types (only the circuitry pertaining to the undervoltage lockout is shown).
-Figure 26 uses a Zener diode to establish the threshold voltage when the switcher begins operating.
-When the input voltage is less than the Zener voltage, resistors R1 and R2 hold the Shutdown/Soft-start pin low, keeping the regulator in the shutdown mode.
+Figure 23 shows an undervoltage lockout feature applied to a buck regulator, while Figure 24 and Figure 25 are for the inverting types (only the circuitry pertaining to the undervoltage lockout is shown).
+Figure 23 uses a Zener diode to establish the threshold voltage when the switcher begins operating.
+When the input voltage is less than the Zener voltage, resistors R1 and R2 hold the Shutdown or Soft-start pin low, keeping the regulator in the shutdown mode.
 As the input voltage exceeds the Zener voltage, the Zener conducts, pulling the Shutdown/Soft-start pin high, allowing the regulator to begin switching.
 The threshold voltage for the undervoltage lockout feature is approximately 1.5 V greater than the Zener voltage.

-Figure 26.
+Figure 23.
 Undervoltage Lockout for a Buck Regulator

-Figure 27 and Figure 28 apply the same feature to an inverting circuit.
-Figure 27 features a constant threshold voltage for turnon and turnoff (Zener voltage plus approximately 1 V).
-If hysteresis is required, the circuit in Figure 28 has a turnon voltage which is different than the turnoff voltage.
+Figure 24 and Figure 25 apply the same feature to an inverting circuit.
+Figure 24 features a constant threshold voltage for turnon and turnoff (Zener voltage plus approximately 1 V).
+Because the SD/SS pin has an internal 7-V zener clamp, R2 is required to limit the current into this pin to approximately 1 mA when Q1 is on.
+If hysteresis is required, the circuit in Figure 25 has a turnon voltage which is different than the turnoff voltage.
 The amount of hysteresis is approximately equal to the value of the output voltage.
-Since the SD/SS pin has an internal 7-V Zener clamp, R2 is required to limit the current into this pin to approximately 1 mA when Q1 is on.

-Figure 27.
+Figure 24.
 Undervoltage Lockout Without Hysteresis for an Inverting Regulator

-Figure 28.
+Figure 25.
 Undervoltage Lockout With Hysteresis for an Inverting Regulator

-8.3.5 Negative Voltage Charge Pump
+8.3.4 Negative Voltage Charge Pump

 Occasionally a low current negative voltage is required for biasing parts of a circuit.
-A simple method of generating a negative voltage using a charge pump technique and the switching waveform present at the OUT pin, is shown in Figure 29.
-This unregulated negative voltage is approximately equal to the positive input voltage (minus a few volts), and can supply up to a 100 mA of output current.
+A simple method of generating a negative voltage using a charge pump technique and the switching waveform present at the OUT pin, is shown in Figure 26.
+This unregulated negative voltage is approximately equal to the positive input voltage (minus a few volts), and can supply up to a 200 mA of output current.
 There is a requirement however, that there be a minimum load of several hundred mA on the regulated positive output for the charge pump to work correctly.
-Also, resistor R1 is required to limit the charging current of C1 to some value less than the LM2597 current limit (typically 800 mA).
+Also, resistor R1 is required to limit the charging current of C1 to some value less than the LM2598 current limit (typically 1.5 A).

-This method of generating a negative output voltage without an additional inductor can be used with other members of the SIMPLE SWITCHER family, using either the buck or boost topology.
+This method of generating a negative output voltage without an additional inductor can be used with other members of the Simple Switcher Family, using either the buck or boost topology.

-Figure 29.
+Figure 26.
 Charge Pump for Generating a Low Current, Negative Output Voltage